Andy4495/MSP430TempSensorWithDisplay/README.md

 ## License

-The software and other files in this repository (with the exception of the files in the `extras` folder) are released under what is commonly called the [MIT License][100].
+The software and other files in this repository are released under what is commonly called the [MIT License][100].
 See the file [`LICENSE.txt`][101] in this repository.

-The files in the `extras` folder are provided for convenience when compiling without the Energia IDE.
-They have their own licensing terms as noted in the comments in the files themselves.

 [1]: http://www.ti.com/tool/MSP-EXP430FR2433
 [2]: https://www.ti.com/lit/ml/swru312b/swru312b.pdf